'Gilmore Girls' Season 4, Episode 11: In the Clamor and the Clangor

 • Simon and Garfunkel and Fleetwood Mac are NOT guilty pleasure bands!
 Wtf, Gil and Lane?

 • This is Rory's order at Luke's: coffee, a muffin, and onion rings.
-I might find his palatable were I dealing with a medium hangover ... otherwise, nope.
+I might find his palatable if I were dealing with a medium hangover ... otherwise, nope.

 • Although we didn't hear much music this episode, there were some solid references: 'NSync (Zack reads about them), Sarah Mclachlan (Brian's guilty pleasure), The Shins, The New Pornographers, Sparks (CDs Rory borrows from Lane), Kraftwerk (what Zack doesn't want Hep Alien to sound like), Rolling Stones (what Zack does want Hep Alien to sound like), The Ramones, Blondie, Sonic Youth, Television, Talking Heads, and The Strokes (all bands who have signed the wall at CBGB).